 Podcasting is relatively new compared to other online mediums but it holds much promise in the areas of marketing and revenue generation.
 The last five years have shown that it grew at a median year-on-year (YoY) rate of 18%.
 2019 proved to be a landmark year for podcasts that streaming platforms have begun developing tools and investing in them.

 This podcasting research offers insight into the growth of podcasts and its potential as a tool to reach a wider audience much the same way blogs did over a decade ago.
-Whether you are only starting out or aiming to monetize your content library, use these data to shape your podcasts into a revenue-producing venture.
+Whether you are starting a new podcast or aiming to monetize your content library, use these data to shape your podcasts into a revenue-producing venture.

 Podcasting Statistics Table of Contents